 If it’s called chicken wire, it must be for chickens, right?

 Chicken wire is widely recognized as the hexagon shaped welded fencing wire, commonly used on farms for various fencing.
 Experienced poultry owners know that the use of chicken wire for poultry is limited.
+Choose wisely between chicken wire and hardware cloth, because while one will keep your chickens in the chosen area, it will not keep predators out.

 “chicken wire was invented in 1844 by British ironmonger Charles Barnard.
 He developed it for his father, a farmer, the manufacturing process being based on cloth-weaving machines.
 Apparently the town of Norwich, where Barnard Junior had his business, had a plentiful supply of cloth weaving machines.”